 First and foremost, we are pure, positive, pulsating energy.
 Our force, power and well-being are underestimated.
 There is no limit to what we can create, attract or overcome.

-Harmony and balance is our natural state of being.
+Harmony and balance are our natural state of being.

 When fear is released, so too do all negative stories dissolve and the current state of our reality will change to match our ‘state of mind’.